 - Cable-cabin.
 2022 prices: € 11 single ticket.

 - Cabin-train.
 2022 prices: € 17 single ticket.

 - There are 3 excursions where taking one of these is possible.
 So depending on the weather, the timing returning, people.

-* 30% deposit at booking.
+* 810EUR per person in a double room.
+30% deposit at booking.
 The rest to be paid 30 days prior to departure.
 Read conditions.